 If you’re indoors at night or without natural light, a lamp serves as the best lighting.
 It creates soft lighting with minimal shadow compared to overhead lighting.
 Go for a lamp or two that lights the whole area of your video, and use a shade or filter if necessary to help minimize glare.

 Professional video lamps are a great investment if you often do videos without natural light present, but they’re not essential.
 You could also purchase a ring light, which is an inexpensive light that attaches to your phone for better face lighting.
 This is best for selfie videos.

 Use Similar Light Tones

 As you play around with lighting options, you’ll start to notice that different types of light give off different tones.
 Some are cool-toned with blue or white hints (fluorescents, LEDs, natural daytime lighting) while others are warm with a brown or yellow vibe (incandescent bulbs, shaded lamps, sunset lighting).

 Try not to mix these light tones.
 It creates uneven lighting that feels off-putting in your video.
 Typically, cooler light tones are best when you’re shooting video of faces, but if you’re trying to create a softer ambiance, yellow-toned lighting may be better.

 With this guidance, we hope you’ll be able to produce amazing videos!
-If you’re looking for more tips, we’re a production studio in Utah that focuses on helping small businesses get the best videos and audio materials as well.
+If you’re looking for more tips, we’re a production and music recording studio that focuses on helping small businesses get the best videos and audio materials as well.

-Whether you’re looking for professional recording in Utah or just a little friendly advice, we’re here for you.
+Whether you’re looking for a professional recording studio in Salt Lake City or just a little friendly advice, we’re here for you.
 Contact us today!